-SCIENCE Processes and Production Skills А В С D E Acquire data from a range of sources and evaluate authenticity, accuracy and timeliness.
-ACTDIP025 Proficient production of designed solutions: Effective production of designed solutions: Production ofdesigned solutions:demonstrating Partial production of designed solutions: Guided designed solutions: • demonstrating Analyse and visualise data using a range of software to create information, and use structured data to model objects or events.
-ACTDIP026 Define and decompose real-world problems taking into account demonstrating safe work practices identifying appropriate technologies and techniques. demonstrating safe work practices identifying appropriate technologies and techniques. safe work practices identifying appropriate technologies and techniques. demonstrating safe work practices identifying technologies and techniques. safe work practices • identifying aspects of technologies and techniques. functional requirements and economic, environmental, social, technical and usability constraints.
+SCIENCE Processes and Production Skills A В С D E Acquire data from a range of sources Proficient Effective Production of Partial production Guided designed and evaluate authenticity, accuracy production of production of designed solutions: of designed solutions: and timeliness.
+ACTDIP025 designed solutions: designed solutions: demonstrating solutions: demonstrating Analyse and visualise data using demonstrating demonstrating safe work practices demonstrating safe work practices a range of software to create safe work practices safe work practices identifying safe work practices identifvina information, and use structured identifying identifying appropriate identifying aspects of data to model objects or events. appropriate appropriate technologies and technologies and technologies and ACIDIP026 technologies and technologies and techniques. techniques. techniques.
+Define and decompose real-world techniques. techniques. problems taking into account functional requirements and economic, environmental, social, technical and usability constraints.
 ACTDIP027 Design the user experience of a digital system, generating, evaluating and communicating alternative designs.
 ACTDIP028 Comprehensive explanation of how products, services and environments are designed to best meet needs of communities and their environments.
 Detailed explanation of how products, services and environments are designed to best meet needs of communities and their environments.
 Explanation of how products, services and environments are designed to best meet needs of communities and their environments.
 Description of how products, services and environments are designed to best meet needs of communities and their environments.
 Statements about products, services and environments are designed to meet needs of communities and their environments.
-Considered evaluation of ideas and designed solutions against identified criteria for success, including environmental sustainability considerations.
-Informed evaluation of ideas and designed solutions against identified criteria for success, including environmental sustainability considerations.
-Evaluation of ideas and designed solutions against identified criteria for success, including environmental sustainability considerations.
-Explanation of ideas and designed solutions against identified criteria for success, including aspects of environmental sustainability considerations.
-Statements about ideas and designed solutions against identified criteria for success.
+Considered Informed evaluation Evaluation Explanation of Statements about evaluation of ideas and of ideas and ideas and designed ideas and designed of ideas and designed solutions designed solutions solutions against solutions against aesigned solutions against identified against loentined for success for success criteria for success including success including including aspects TOT SUCCESS. success, including environmental environmental of environmental environmental sustainability sustainability sustainability sustainability considerations. considerations. considerations. considerations.